MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 Enter a **currency code** if your online shop uses a different currency than the local currency (LCY).
 The specified currency must have exchange rates configured.
 If your online shop uses the same currency as [!INCLUDE[prod_short](../includes/prod_short.md)], leave the field empty.

-You can saccess the Store Currency in the [Store details](https://www.shopify.com/admin/settings/general) settings in your Shopify Admin.
+You can review the Store Currency in the [Store details](https://www.shopify.com/admin/settings/general) settings in your Shopify Admin.
 Shopify can be configured to accept different currencies, however imported orders into [!INCLUDE[prod_short](../includes/prod_short.md)] use store currency.

 A regular Shopify order can include costs in addition to the subtotal, such as shipping charges or, if enabled, tips.
 These amounts are posted directly to the G/L account you want used for specific transaction types: